benjamin-jacobson/s3-phase-1-project/readme.md

   - GET request to local json database to show all existing memes already created.
   - POST request to local json database to add new meme (new record, update likes).

+# Useful System, Browser, WSL, or Linux Commands
+- Update security setting for chrome
+  - chrome://flags/#block-insecure-private-network-requests
+- To copy from windows 11, while in the WSL2 termina (run in linux) will copy to pwd
+  - sudo cp /mnt/c/Users/guy/Desktop/moroccan-flower.png .

 # Resources
 - https://rapidapi.com/guides/fetch-images-with-fetch-api
 - https://rapidapi.com/meme-generator-api-meme-generator-api-default/api/meme-generator